craftcms/cms/docs/templating/entrymodel.md

 ### `getCpEditUrl()`

-Returns the URL to the entry’s edit page within the control panel.
+Returns the URL to the entry’s edit page within the Control Panel.

 ### `getDescendants( distance )`